-Here’s a tip: Paying attention to me and my reactions are as important (if not more important) than whatever you are saying.
+Here’s a tip: Paying attention to me and my reactions are as important, if not more critical, than whatever you are saying.
 It may not feel that way to you, but that's how relationships work best.

-And when you notice that something is happening to me, such as an eye roll, seeming distracted, upset, etc..., it's a good idea to stop whatever you are saying, and ask me about your observation.
-You can simply and sincerely say: "What's going on?", but DO NOT just keep talking, especially if my reaction is undeniably obvious to both of us.
+And when you notice that something is happening to me, such as an eye roll, seeming distracted, upset, etc. it's a good idea to stop whatever you are saying, and ask me about your observation.
+You can sincerely say: "What's going on?" but DO NOT just keep talking, especially if my reaction is undeniably obvious to both of us.

-And if I tell you that your comment hurt my feelings or upset me, then you should take responsibility and simply apologize, because (I'm hoping) that was not your intention.
-Please don't get defensive or become angry towards me, just let me know that you weren't intending to get me upset.
+And if I tell you that your comment hurt my feelings or upset me, then you should take responsibility and apologize, because (I'm hoping) that was not your intention.
+Please don't get defensive or become angry towards me, just let me know that you didn't intend to get me upset.
 That's all I need you to do.

-To recap...
-Pay attention to me when we're having a conversation and stop whatever you're saying when you see that I have a reaction.
+To recap: Please pay attention to me when we're having a conversation and stop whatever you're saying when you see that I have a reaction.
 Ask me about it, then own your part before continuing with whatever you were saying.

-This is also Step #3 of the Relationship Protocol model :)
+Keep in mind - this helpful suggestion is Step #3 of the Relationship Protocol model!